Academic Wellness

 Students who have been dropped and re-enter in the preceding semester, or whose academic records show deficiencies so severe as to create a doubt of degree completion, are placed on "special drop" status (Code 18) and are not permitted to appeal.
 Some students are furthermore denied any additional consideration for re-entry to the Gies College of Business.

-Academic Standing Requirements
+Academic Standing Programs

 Enroll in 12 Credit Hours